cesarvr/pdf-generator/README.md

 The iOS HTML to PDF transformation is based in this work [BNHtmlPdfKit](https://github.com/brentnycum/BNHtmlPdfKit), I just add a new method to allow transformation between plain HTML to PDF.

+## Getting Started
+Here you can find a [starting guide](https://dzone.com/articles/how-to-write-a-html-to-pdf-app-for-androidios-usin).

 ## Features